 Let’s take a look at the composition of each of the countertop materials.
 Then we’ll explore the relative strengths and weaknesses of each material for a bathroom vanity countertop.

-Bathroom Vanity Materials: Where Do They Come From?
+Bathroom Vanity Materials: Where Are They From?

 While quartz is sometimes called “engineered quartz” because it’s manufactured, marble and granite are 100% natural stones.